ProjectionPathExplorer: Exploring Visual Patterns in Projected Decision-Making Paths: Applications

 From Figure~\ref{fig:nn-learning-rate}, one might draw the conclusion that the two representations---based on weights or confusion---carry mostly the same information.
 However, this is generally not the case!
 Figure~\ref{fig:nn-randinit} shows 30 networks trained on MNIST data, all with the same learning rate (chosen as 0.2 based on the insight from the previous example) and the same architecture.
 The only difference between the 30 networks is the random initialization of the weights.
 Starting from a dense cluster of initial states~(\ref{pat:dense-start}) in the weight space embedding, all networks quickly move towards their own region, where they converge in a chain of densely packed intermediate states~(\ref{pat:dense-inter}).
 Near the end of this chain, almost all trajectories exhibit a similar, bulge-like shape~(\ref{pat:shape}).
 This pattern corresponds to the final convergence, when the differences between states become so small that their embedded representations start to form a ball rather than a chain.

 The reason for the appearance of similarly shaped trajectories~(\ref{pat:shape}) in different parts of the embedding space---rather than parallel path bundles~(\ref{pat:bundle})---in Figure~\ref{fig:nn-randinit}~(a) is a phenomenon known as weight space symmetries.
 Many different weight configurations can result in the exact same mapping function from inputs to outputs.
-To address this issue, Erhan et al.~\cite{erhan_why_2010} chose their function space representation.